 To promote the preservation, restoration and flying of classic, antique and sport aircraft and to promote interest and share knowledge in all areas of aeronautical activities.

 The Classic Airplane Association of Arizona, Inc. (CAAA) was incorporated in Arizona as a not for profit corporation on January 10, 2014.
 The CAAA roster includes over 100 members.
-Although most are from Arizona, membership is open to anyone anywhere who has an interest in antique aircraft.
+Although most are from Arizona, membership is open to anyone anywhere who has an interest in antique and classic aircraft.
 It is not necessary to own an aircraft or to have a pilot license to become a member.
-Meetings are held on the second Sunday of each month, usually in Casa Grande.
-A monthly newsletter keeps the members informed and offers a forum for antique aeronautica and other aviation related items.
-The organization is supported solely by donations from businesses and individuals and our annual fund raiser, the Cactus Fly-In.
+Meetings are typically held at the Casa Grande Airport on the last Saturday of each month and is open to all members.
+The organization is supported solely by membership, donations from businesses and individuals and our annual fund raiser, the Cactus Fly-In.

 The Cactus Fly-In is held the first weekend in March in the laid-back environment of an uncontrolled airport.
 The emphasis is on aircraft and the people that restore, build, maintain, fly, and talk about aircraft.
 It is an easygoing, memorable annual social event in contrast to other venues that focus on air races, air shows, air events, commercialism, growth, and profit.
 AND we have no PA system to annoy you while you are looking at the aircraft and talking with your friends.
 With the exception of vendors, the Fly-In is manned totally by volunteers.